suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 ## WebTransport

 WebTransport provides protocol framework that enables clients constrained by the Web security model to communicate with a remote server using a secure multiplexed transport.
 WebTransport protocol also provides support for unidirectional streams, bidirectional streams and datagrams, all multiplexed within the same HTTP/3 connection.

-MoqTransport uses WebTransport over HTTP/3 transport.
+MoqTransport uses WebTransport over HTTP/3.

 ### Setup

-Clients (publishers and subscribers) setup WebTransport Session via HTTP CONNECT request to the application provided MoQSession and provide the necessary authentication information
+Clients (publishers and subscribers) setup WebTransport Session via HTTP CONNECT request for the application provided MoQSession and provide the necessary authentication information
-(in the form of authentication token) to securely connect to the server.
+(in the form of authentication token).
 In case of any errors, the session is terminated and reported to the application.

-### Subscribers

-On a successful connection, subscribers proceed by retrieving the catalog (if not already retrieved), subscribing to the tracks of thier interest and consuming the data published as detailed below.

 ### Catalog Retrieval

+On a successful connection setup, subscribers proceed by retrieving the catalog (if not already retrieved), subscribing to the tracks of their interest and consuming the data published as detailed below.

 Catalog provides the details of tracks such as Track IDs and corresponding configuration details (audio/video codec detail, gamestate encoding details, for example).

-Catalogs are identifed as a special track, with the track name as "catalog".
+Catalogs are identifed as a special track, with its track name as "catalog".
-Catalog objects are retrived by subscribing to its TrackID over its own control channel and the TrackID is formed as shown below
+Catalog objects are retrieved by subscribing to its TrackID over its own control channel and the TrackID is formed as shown below

 ```
-Catalog TrackID := <provider-domain>/<emission-id>/catalog
+Catalog TrackID := <provider-domain>/<moq-session-id>/catalog

 Ex: streaming.com/emission123/catalog
 ```

-A successful subscription will lead to one or more catalog objects being published on a single unidirectional data stream, identified by its `media_id`.
-Successful subscriptions implies authorizaiton for subscrbing to the tracks in the catalog.
+A successfull subscription will lead to one or more catalog objects being published on a single unidirectional data stream.
+Successfull subscriptions implies authorizaiton for subscribing to the tracks in the catalog.

 Unsuccessful subscriptions MUST result in closure of the WebTransport session, followed by reporting the error obtained to the application.

 Catalog Objects obtained MUST parse successfully, otherwise MUST be treated as error, thus resulting the closure of the WebTransport session.

 ### Subscribing to Media